sbents/serology_SA_KC/README.md

 Serological analysis

 1. Run South_Africa_Serosolver.R and King_County_Serosolver.R to produce boosting and waning estimates from individual-level serology.
 To run code, antigenic_map_quarters.csv must be present in R environment.
+In this analysis, an antigenic map was not used in the inference process, indicated by setting "antigenic_map= NULL" in the serosolver function.
 Simulated data is provided to run King_County_Serosolver.R analysis for the seasonal coronavirus HCoV HKU1 antigen: simulated_hcov_hku1_pediatric_serology.csv.
 Load data in and begin analysis at Line 68 in King_County_Serosolver.R.
 3. Visaulize serosolver outputs and conduct relevant statisitcal tests using serology_manuscript_analysis_plots.R.